mabulgu/mabulgu/README.md

 Hi!
 My name is Aykut.

-I am a Middleware & AppDev Consultant at Red Hat and co-organizer of Software Craftsmanship Turkey community.
+I am a Services Content Architect at Red Hat and co-organizer of Software Craftsmanship Turkey community.

 I have a website called [System Craftsman](http://systemcraftsman.com) if you are interested to have a look.